Ojas45shinde/Ojas45shinde/README.md

 # 💫 About Me:
-Computer Engineering student with Proven expertise in Python, C, C++ and SQL <br>Skilled in developing data driven solutions. <br>Experience includes Hands on internship, Projects.
-And academic Work and in  <br>data analysis and Machine Learning.
-Demonstrating Proficiency in Integrating <br>technical and analytical skills.
+Computer Engineering student with Proven expertise in Python, C, C++ and SQL, Skilled in developing data driven solutions.
+Experience includes Hands on internship, Projects.
+And academic Work and in data analysis and Machine Learning.
+Demonstrating Proficiency in Integrating technical and analytical skills.

 ## 🌐 Socials: